raspiblitz/raspiblitz/README.md

 Opens an ad-hoc webserver so that you can download the files in your local network through the browser.

-*This is a least secure way to transfer those file - everybody in your local network has access to those file during download.
-Remember with the Admin-Macaroon somebody could takeover your node and spend all your funds.
-Just use as last fallback.*
+*This is the least secure way to transfer those files - everybody in your local network has access to them during download.
+Remember: with the Admin-Macaroon, somebody could take over your node and spend all your funds.
+Only use this as a fallback option.*

 #### NAME: Change Name/Alias of Node